polterguy/polterguy.github.io/documentation/magic/components/auth/index.md

 ---
-title: Authentication and authorisation component
+title: Authentication and authorisation
-description: The auth component is what allows you to control access to your backend, by providing you with a role based authorisation system and a highly secure authentication system, following all best practices for storing password and other security things.
+description: Tired of creating authentication and authorisation code?
+Magic contains both of these constructs out of the box, allowing you to use Magic's existing HTTP endpoints to authenticate your users.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-auth.jpg"
 ---

-# Authentication and authorisation component
+# Authentication and authorisation

 This component allows you to manage and administrate your users and roles in your system, and/or create new users giving them access to your backend somehow.
 This is the primary component you